projectestac/wordpress-email-subscribers/readme.txt

 **4.8.2 (22.09.2021)**

-* New: Elementor form integration with Icegram Express (formerly known as Email Subscribers & Newsletters)
+* New: Elementor form integration with Icegram Express **4.8.1 (15.09.2021)**

-**4.8.1 (15.09.2021)**

 * Fix: Duplicate emails in few cases